airSipper/ActiveDirectory/README.md

-# powershell
-a collection of scripts and notes on powershell for active directory
+ ### a collection useful scripts for active directory